kokkos/ISO-CPP-Papers/P0737_ExecContext.rst

      query the thread execution resource restriction imposed on a thread.
      Note: By definition a program's threads are restricted to ``program_thread_execution_resouce()``.

   #.
+Add to `thread_execution_resource_t` a hardware architecture trait;
+     e.g., the **hwloc** trait for *socket*, *numa*, and *core*.

+  #.
+Current `thread_execution_resource_t` assumes static set of
+     processing units with static hierarchical partitioning topology.
+     A process' set of processing units and associated topology could be dynamic such that an executing process could adapt to changes;
+     e.g., cores could dynamically go off-line and previously off-line cores could come back on-line.

+  #.
 A mechanism to accumulate and query exceptions thrown by
      callables that were submitted by a one-way executor.